keycloakify/docs.keycloakify.dev/common-use-case-examples/adding-your-logo.md

 ## Optional: Updating the logo without re-building the theme

-Some pepoles want to be able to "hot swipe" the asset in the Keycloak file system without having to re-build the theme and re-deploy it.
+Some people want to be able to "hot swipe" the asset in the Keycloak file system without having to re-build the theme and re-deploy it.

 To ensure that the assets are located in a predictible location you would use the public/ directory.